Key Ingredient Supplier of Silica Sand in Northern California

 Reducing Our Carbon Footprint

 Sand ore is conveyed in water slurry pipelines from the quarry to a central processing facility, thereby eliminating truck traffic and noise.
+Wet sand is drained for over 5 days to remove moisture and reduce natural gas used to dry and screen our products.

 100% Recycling Water